seanbreckenridge/exobrain/theory_books/sicp/07/README.md

 Its common to define a base class with implements some common functionality between components, and then *inherit* from that class to subclasses.

+In a more modern sense: mixins/traits/etc are like a "horizontal" inheritance to adhere to DRY (don't repeat yourself), where class inheritance (which goes up multiple levels) is "vertical"

 Smalltalk, which started OOP, had multiple inheritance, but lots of programming languages have decided that was a bad idea and don't include.

 Note: Pythons Method Resolution Order for Multiple Inheritance is confusing, and complicated, but it has theory behind it and I think it works.
 See [Raymond Hettingers](https://www.youtube.com/watch?v=EiOglTERPEo) talk for context.